issajeanmarie/eVote/README.md

 # eVote
-Ask for the payment firset!
+Ask for the payment first!